 Rods and reels are supplied for hire at 10 euro pp per day inc lead and some traces, for a good day at sea bring plenty of terminal tackle traces as you will loose gear on the wrecks and rough ground.

-We always have a good stock of feathers and traces on board at cost price and will show you how to set your gear up and fish it properly, so if you’re a beginner help is always at hand!
+We always have a good stock of feathers and traces on board at cost price and will show you how to set your gear up and fish it properly, so if you’re an angling beginner help is always at hand!